kirumang/Pix2Pose/README.md

 ### Training for a new dataset

 We assume the dataset is organized in the BOP 2019 format.
-For a new dataset (not in the BOP), modify bop_io.py properly to provide proper directories for training.
+For a new dataset (not in the BOP), modify [bop_io.py](tools/bop_io.py) properly to provide proper directories for training.
+Theses training codes are used to prepare and train the network for the BOP 2019.

 #### 1. Convert 3D models to colored coodinate models
 ```